MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/migrate-portal-configuration.md

 ### Transfer portal configuration using the Configuration Migration Tool

 >[!NOTE]
-> THe preferred method is to use the [Power Platform CLI](#transfer-portal-configuration-using-power-platform-cli) to transfer portal metadata.
+> The preferred method is to use the [Power Platform CLI](#transfer-portal-configuration-using-power-platform-cli) to transfer portal metadata.

 To export configuration data, you would need to use the Configuration Migration tool and a portal-specific configuration schema file.
 For more information about this tool, see [Manage configuration data](/dynamics365/customer-engagement/admin/manage-configuration-data).